-Upon a special verdict or on a general verdict accompanied by interrogatories returned by a jury pursuant to Federal Rule of Civil Procedure 49, and in all cases tried by the Court without a jury, except when the Court directs that a party recover only money or costs or that all relief be denied, the Court will give direction as to entry of judgment, and no judgment shall be entered by the clerk until such direction is given.
+Upon a special verdict or on a general verdict accompanied by interrogatories returned by a jury pursuant to Federal Rule of Civil Procedure 49, and in all cases tried by the Court without a jury, except when the Court directs that a party recover only money or costs or that all relief be denied, the Court will give direction as to entry of judgment, and no judgment shall be filed by the clerk until such direction is given.
 In the cases provided for by this Rule, the prevailing party shall within ten (10) days, unless additional time is granted by the Court, prepare and submit to the clerk a draft of the judgment and serve a copy upon the other party.
 Each other party shall then have ten (10) days within which to serve and file objections to the form of the proposed judgment.
-When the time for objections has expired, the clerk shall deliver the proposed judgment, together with all objections, to the presiding judge.
+The presiding judge shall review the proposed judgment and take action after all objections have been filed.